‘Content’ is a word that has been over-used and now refers to too many things.

 This is your brand’s voice on-line, but more importantly your way of keeping in touch with your audience on a regular basis.
 Often, this sort of content is found in a blog… but often it drops short of being engaging and valuable.
 Too often a blog is written for the sake of it, because “that’s what you’re supposed to do, right?”
 Well no, not if it is not delivering on objectives and delivering value to the business.

 This is content created on a less regular basis with mass audience appeal.
 It is designed to generate attention, links, website visits, and brand awareness.
-To achieve all those things, it needs to be PR worthy (links) and the idea needs to be ‘sticky’ (attention).
+To achieve all those things, it needs to be PR worthy (authority building) and the idea needs to be ‘sticky’ (attention).
 Often, this kind of content also requires greater investment per piece, hence the lower production frequency.